Ranger Guided Canoe Tour

 - Participants should bring Insect repellent, sunscreen and plenty of water for the tour.
 Although electronic devices (i.e. cameras, smartphones, etc.) can be brought on the tours, there is always the risk of these devices getting wet or lost during the tour.

-- For tours starting at the South Cedar Creek Canoe Landing, pit toilets are available.
-For tours starting at other locations in the park, restrooms are not available.
+- Pit toilets are available at the South Cedar Creek Canoe Landing.
 Restrooms with running water are available at the Harry Hampton Visitor Center.
 NOTE: there are no facilities along tour routes.

 - Tour Information